-The EU allows member states to apply various derogations regarding the disposal of animal by-products (ABPs) and, amongst others, the government has applied the following derogations.
+The European Union (EU) allows Member States to apply various derogations regarding the disposal of animal by-products (ABPs) and, amongst others, the Government has applied the following derogations.

-Burial or burning on-site of farm animal carcases is only permitted in England in the following remote areas: the Isles of Scilly, Lundy Island and the Isle of Wight.
+Burial or burning on-site of farm animal carcases is only permitted in England on the Isles of Scilly and Lundy Island.
 Disposal in this way is subject to strict rules and record keeping and does not include TSE suspects.

 The burial of dead pet animals is allowed.
 The definition of 'pet animal' in EU Regulation (EC) No 1069/2009 is "any animal belonging to species normally nourished and kept but not consumed, by humans for purposes other than farming".
 Normal farm species such as sheep, cattle, pigs, goats and poultry fall outside this definition; therefore they can never legally be regarded as pets and must be disposed of by an approved route other than burial.